micmejia/bible-dump/NKJV/Ezekiel/Ezek 47.md

 "On the east side you shall mark out the border from between Hauran and Damascus, and between Gilead and the land of Israel, along the Jordan, and along the eastern side of the sea. _This is_ the east side.

 ###### 19
-"The south side, toward the [^e]South, _shall be_ from Tamar to the waters of [^f]Meribah by Kadesh, along the brook to the Great Sea. _This is_ the south side, toward the South.
+"The south side, toward the South, _shall be_ from Tamar to the waters of Meribah by Kadesh, along the brook to the Great Sea. _This is_ the south side, toward the South.

 ###### 20
 "The west side _shall be_ the Great Sea, from the _southern_ boundary until one comes to a point opposite Hamath.
 This _is_ the west side.